 The Atacama desert is quite high in altitude (around 2500 meters above sea level / 8200 feet, approximately), which allows one a closer look at what lies above.
 Also, as it is a desert, it is must less populated, and therefore less polluted by light from human activities and settlements.
 This allows the stars to stand out more against the darkness.
 One can see right into the heart of the Milky Way, as the desert doesn’t receive much rain, and therefore clouds rarely loom in the sky.

-The Atacama desert will provide a clearer and closer look at some of the constellations and planets you may be able to regularly see from your home, as well as many more!
+The Atacama Desert Stargazing Tour will provide a clearer and closer look at some of the constellations and planets you may be able to regularly see from your home, as well as many more!
 You will be within the Southern Hemisphere, so you’ll have access to impressive stars and formations not visible in other locations.
 Here are some of the most remarkable ones your guide will point out to you (weather and time of year permitting):